fullstack-hy2020/fullstack-hy2020.github.io/CONTRIBUTING.md

 4. Install dependencies with `npm install`
 5. Start the application with `npm start`

-# Setting up the PR'
+# Setting up the PR

 1. Prettify your code with `npm run format`
 2. Create a new branch for your changes